 The integration of a forum to give students an avenue to communicate professionally with potential employers and to post questions and answers.

-Testing the system and ensuring a fully functional application that meets user requirements is delivered at the end of the project.
+Testing the system and ensuring a fully functional application that meets user requirements is delivered at the end of the project.√

 Offering the client (CQU) a software maintenance plan for future modifications and system upkeep costs beyond the initial terms of the project.